Historical Medieval Battles: Duels

-There is also a category called "Triathlon": three rounds with different weapons, the first one – "longsword", the second one – "sword-buckler", the third one – "shield-sword."
+There is also a category called "Triathlon": three rounds with different weapons, the first one – "longsword", the second one – "sword and buckler", the third one – "sword and shield."

-Professional fights
+Outrance

-The second "single" HMB category is professional fights.
-A fight is held in the format of "three rounds of three minutes."
-According to the rules, any techniques aimed at delivering blows to any part of the body, except for the neck, back of the knee, groin, eyes, feet, and back of the head, if an opponent is bent, are allowed except for thrusts, which are prohibited in all HMB categories.
-All other things, including 3-second ground fighting with no active movements of the opponents are allowed.
+The second "single" HMB category is outrance.
+A fight is held in the format of "two rounds of two minutes" with a third round if the fights end in a tie.
+According to the rules, any techniques aimed at delivering blows to any part of the body are allowed, with the exceptions of: blows aimed at the neck, back of the knee, groin, eyes, feet, back of the head, and thrusts, which are prohibited in all HMB categories.
+All other things, including 10-second ground fighting with no active movements of the opponents are allowed.